 5. Color Points

 This coat is characterized by concentrated areas of pigmentation referred to as “points.”
-The “points” are typically a darker color such as chocolate, blue, or red on a lighter base coat.
-A British Shorthair’s “points” of darker coloration tend to be on its face, paws, ears, and tail.
+The points are typically a darker color such as chocolate, blue, or red on a lighter base coat.
+A British Shorthair’s points of darker coloration tend to be on its face, paws, ears, and tail.
 Its eyes are usually blue.

-6. Colors Mixed with White
+6. Colors Mixed With White

 There are several different coat patterns that feature colors with white, including bi-color or tri-color cats (also known as calicos), van, harlequin, and mitted.
 A van-colored cat usually has a white body with patches of color on its head as well as a fully colored tail.
 A harlequin cat is similar to a van cat, but it will have spots of color throughout its body in addition to the coloration on its head and tail.
-A mitted cat is so called because its paws are white, as though it is wearing mittens.
+A mitted cat is called so because its paws are white, as though it is wearing mittens.